micromatch/micromatch/.github/contributing.md

 Try to follow these guidelines

-- **Investigate the issue**: There might be an existing issue that covers the bug you experienced.
-If so, please do not create a new issue, feel free to add comments to the issue that best describes what you're experiencing.
+- **Investigate the issue**: There might be an existing issue (open or closed) that covers the bug you experienced.
+If so, please do not create a new issue.
+If necessary you may add comments to the existing issue if you can shed additional light on the problem, or you'd like to help with debugging.
 - **Check the readme** - oftentimes you will find notes about creating issues, and where to go depending on the type of issue.
 - Create the issue in the appropriate repository: try to find out if the bug you're experiencing is in micromatch or one of its dependencies